Helco/zzdocs/docs/internal/Triggers.md

 * Their group parameter (*ii2*) is the same
 * Their distance from each other is at max 7 units

-The first parameter seems to be some kind of Id, most likely to be used in [[Scripts|Scripts]].
+The first parameter seems to be some kind of Id, most likely to be used in [[Scripts]].
 The third parameter (*ii3*) is not null if it is selected as a target for a NPC.

 ## Animal

 Animals are non-interactive creatures wandering around the world of ZanZarah. *ii1* holds the animal type, while *ii2* and *ii3* are animal-specific parameters.
-See [[Animals|Animals]] for detailed information.
+See [[Animals]] for detailed information.

 ## Platform

-Platform is used by [[CreatePlatforms|Triggers#CreatePlatforms-CreateItems]] trigger to state where the platforms should appear and how they should move.
+Platform is used by [CreatePlatforms](#createplatforms-createitems) trigger to state where the platforms should appear and how they should move.
 As model there is always ```g_plt00h``` used, *ii1* states the Behavior which is connected to the model.

 | Value |     Behavior     | Description |